NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$

-The bottom panel of Figure~\ref{fig:masshist} shows a probability density function (PDF) of stellar mass for the NGDEEP full sample and also with the galaxies separated by redshift with $1.7 < z < 2.5$ and $2.5 < z < 3.4$.
-The median stellar mass are $10^{8.51}$ M$_\odot$ and $10^{8.40}$ M$_\odot$ for $z\sim2$ and $z\sim3$, respectively.
 We adopt the peak of stellar mass PDF as the 50\% mass completeness by fitting a skew-normal distribution with scipy skewnorm package.
-The 50\% mass completeness is $10^{8.40}$ M$_\odot$ for galaxies in the full sample, which is the same when separated in redshift.
-Throughout the paper, we therefore adopt $10^{8.40}$ M$_\odot$ as our mass completeness.
+The 50\% mass completeness is $\log(M_\ast/\mathrm{M_\odot}) = 8.50$ for galaxies in the final sample, which is the same when separated in redshift.
+Therefore, throughout the paper, we adopt $\log(M_\ast/\mathrm{M_\odot}) = 8.50$ as our mass completeness.
 In particular, we will show all galaxies in our samples in subsequent figures, but we only use galaxies with stellar mass above this limit for fitting linear relations.